trx350/xMOOC_benchmark/README.md

  - c_eye_pupil_left - clmtrackr face model coordinate point #32 ;

  ## Publications
 Tarmo Robal, Yue Zhao, Christoph Lofi and Claudia Hauff.
-"Towards Real-time Webcam-based Attention Tracking in Online Learning", IUI 2018: The 23rd ACM International Conference on Intelligent User Interfaces, Tokyo, Japan (accepted full paper)
+"Webcam-based Attention Tracking in Online Learning: A Feasibility Study", IUI 2018: The 23rd ACM International Conference on Intelligent User Interfaces, Tokyo, Japan (accepted full paper)

 ## Remarks
 This package is provided as is.
 Use at own risk.